containers/podman-desktop/website/docs/extensions/publish/index.md

   ```

-#### Publish the image to an `OCI` registry

-In the earlier step, manifest is `quay.io/fbenoit/my-first-extension`.

-Push the image and manifest to quay.io
+1. Push the image and manifest to the OCI image registry:

 ```shell
   podman push quay.io/fbenoit/my-first-extension
 ```

   Ensuring that this repository is public.
 It means anyone can fetch the image.

-Install this extension by using the name of the `OCI` image from the earlier step, for example `quay.io/fbenoit/my-first-extension`
+1. Remember the name of the `OCI` image, for example `quay.io/fbenoit/my-first-extension`.
+You will need it to install the extension.

 #### Next steps